The best telemedicine software enables remote clinical care, allowing doctor and patient interactions online.

 Acetiam Connect is a turnkey telemedicine solution that features video conferencing, diagnostic viewer, as well as health data exchange, on top of the usualy expected features of scheduling, statistics, and invoicing.
 However, no upfront pricing is provided so you will need to contact Acetiam for a quote.

 MDLIVE is another telemedicine service that focuses on urgent care visits, dermatologic services, and psychiatric treatment, including counseling sessions.
-We like that it can be used via a simple mobile app, and the upfront pricing of $75 for an urgent care visit.
-Furthermore, some insurance plans have partnered with MDLIVE, making it even more affordable.
+We like that it can be used via a simple mobile app.
+Furthermore, some insurance plans have partnered with MDLIVE, making it more affordable.

 PhysicianVisit from ServicesDot.com provides a mobile app for Android or iOS devices for telemedicine sessions, and allows the medical professional to conference as well as share documents and make notes.
-While the app is free for patients to download and use, for service providers it costs $59 per month, though there is no contract term to become locked into.
+While the app is free for patients to download and use, for service providers there is a monthly charge, though there is no contract term to become locked into.

 Finally, Thera Platform offers a HIPAA compliant video conferencing and practice management software package.
-The basic package from $29 per month allows for unlimited sessions and clients for video conferencing, but for $39 per month a whole range of additional features become available, including interactive whiteboard, video screening, screen sharing, as well as documentation and note-taking features.
+The basic package allows for unlimited sessions and clients for video conferencing, but the Pro plan offers a whole range of additional features, including interactive whiteboard, video screening, screen sharing, as well as documentation and note-taking features.